Skip to content

 In physical security, penetration testing involves a highly trained pentester attempting to gain physical access to a restricted area, unlike cyber security, which focuses on digital systems and physical hardware assessments.

 This guide will focus primarily on digital penetration testing.
-For more information on physical penetration testing, see our comprehensive guide.
+For more information on physical penetration testing, see our comprehensive guide (coming soon).

 Why Is Penetration Testing Important?